-What is there to do in the winter and most importantly … How crazy is the weather!?
+What is there to do during the winter and perhaps more importantly, what is the weather like in February?

 WEATHER IN ICELAND IN FEBRUARY